wundergraph/cosmo/helm/README.md

 The provisioning will take a few seconds to bootstrap the whole cluster and seed the database with a default user and organization.

+#### Migrations

+We run several Kubernetes jobs to run migrations.
+While we provide Helm hook support to run migrations, we recommend to use Kapp because it is more powerful in coordinating the deployment.

 #### 3. Make ingress available locally

 Minikube will automatically expose the ingress controller on your local machine.
 You can get the IP with `minikube ip`.